suthashan-001/javascript-mastery/README.md

-# BlackJack
+# Learn JavaScript
-learning JavaScript by coding games such as blackjack
+This repository will hold projects and fun games which are built to master my skills in javascript, html, and css